 What are some things to keep in mind?

 Sooner rather than later is important.
-Student decisions need to be made by May 1st.
+Student decisions need to be made by May 1st (although some colleges may have flexible decision schedules due to COVID-19).
 Communication needs to happen as soon as possible.

 In general, public schools have less money to play with so their hands are pretty much tied.
 (You can still ask though!)
 And highly selective privates have no reason to give you more money.
 They have a large applicant pool who would gladly pay full freight.
 In addition, many of them do not have merit scholarships and only award aid based on need.